ibm-cloud-docs/monitoring/pricing.md

 ## Checking your usage
 {: #pricing_usage}

-To monitor how the IBM Cloud Monitoring with Sysdig service is used and the costs associated to its usage, see [Viewing your usage](/docs/billing-usage?topic=billing-usage-viewingusage#viewingusage).
+To monitor how the {{site.data.keyword.mon_full_notm}} service is used and the costs associated to its usage, see [Viewing your usage](/docs/billing-usage?topic=billing-usage-viewingusage#viewingusage).